Code-Institute-Submissions/GarethJohn-Resume-and-Portfolio/README.md

 - I tested the functionality of the 'accordion' feature on the Experience page on these devices to ensure aesthetics and functionality were maintained.
   - This helped me make some changes to maintain responsiveness.
 - Repeatedly tested all hyperlinks to ensure they function and correctly open up the required sites in new browser tabs.
+  - The exception to this is the "get in touch" hyperlink on the 'Portfolio' page, considering this only navigates to one of the other pages on the same website rather than another website.
+On reflection it didn't seem appropriate for this to open a duplicate website on another page.
 - Tested Social Media icon to ensure they also link to the correct sites and open in new browser tabs.
 - I have tested email links to ensure they open up the default email application and insert the email address.
   - Works on Samsung S9 – opening Gmail
   - Laptop – opening Outlook
 - I have tested the Portfolio Project card links on laptop and Samsung Galaxy S9 and they correctly open in new browser tabs.
 - Tested the contact form on the Contact page to ensure correct functionality.
 This was linked to the CI Form dump page so I could verify the data sent.
-- Testing of the 'required' attribute which ensures all contact form field get filled in before the data can be sent.
+- Testing of the 'required' attribute which ensures all contact form fields get filled in before the data can be sent.
 - I have tested the email address entry on the Contact form to ensure correctly formatted email addresses can be entered e.g [_name@something.com_](mailto:name@something.com)
 - Accessibility Test
   - Highlighted potential issue with the choice text colour on the navbar, hyperlinks and Copyright section